2000 Indianapolis 500: First half

 At the start, polesitter Greg Ray took the lead.
 Juan Pablo Montoya settled into second, and Robby Gordon third.
 A fast pace over the first 20 laps saw Ray dominate, with Montoya aggressively dicing through traffic, holding a close second place.

 On lap 27, the leaders went four-wide through traffic, and Montoya took the lead for the first time.
 There would only be 6 laps that he would not be in front for the rest of the race.
 A few laps later, all the leaders were into the pits for the first round of green flag pit stops.
 On lap 33 Montoya emerged with the lead, and began to flex some strength.
 His lead grew from 11.9 seconds on lap 34 to over 21 seconds on lap 55.

 A blistering pace over the first 60 laps saw thus far zero yellow flags.
 The average speed at lap 60 (150 miles) was an all-time record 207.101 mph.
 Montoya held a 30-second lead over second place Jimmy Vasser.
 On lap 66, however, Greg Ray became caught up in a wind gust, and his car pushed into the outside wall exiting turn two.
-Al Unser Jr. hit a piece of debris, and punctured the radiator, causing him to drop out.
-It was the first caution of the day, setting a new modern era Indy record (66 laps) before the first yellow.
+This resulted in the first caution of the day, setting a new modern era Indy record (66 laps) before the first yellow.
+Al Unser Jr. hit a piece of debris from Ray's crash and punctured his car's radiator, causing him to drop out 22 laps later.

 Montoya now led Robby Gordon and Buddy Lazier.
 After the restart, however, Lyn St. James crashed into the outside wall in turn 1.
 Sarah Fisher was collected in the incident, and also crashed.

 At the halfway point, Montoya still led.
 Vasser was second, about 5 seconds behind.